UAE summer: How long will season last and when is the year’s longest day?

 The third week of June sees the country transition into what is known as ‘astronomical summer’.
 The season starts with the summer solstice when one of Earth's poles is tilted closest to the sun.
 It marks the longest day in the UAE.

 “On June 21, the country will experience the longest day of the year.
 Therefore, the air temperatures increase over most areas of the country.
-As summer begins, the mean temperatures increase approximately 2-3 degrees Celsius compared to the month of May,” Dr Ahmed Habib, a climate expert from the National Centre of Meteorology (NCM), told Khaleej Times.
+As summer begins, the mean temperatures increase approximately 2-3°C to the month of May,” Dr Ahmed Habib, a climate expert from the National Centre of Meteorology (NCM), told Khaleej Times.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.